- Women’s Imaging National Subspecialty Lead, Radiology Partners

 3. What additional factors/abnormalities are you looking for during breast cancer screenings?

 Your radiologist is reviewing your screening mammogram assessing for subtle changes in your tissue that may indicate the need for additional imaging, including microcalcifications or masses, especially if they are new or changing.
 Your radiologist will also comment on your breast density, as new FDA regulations will require all breast centers to notify patients of their breast density as of September 10, 2024.
 Having dense breast tissue is an independent risk factor for breast cancer.
-Masking can occur on a mammogram when surrounding breast tissues obscures a cancer – which is more likely if you have dense breast tissue.
+Masking can occur on a mammogram when surrounding breast tissues obscure a cancer – which is more likely if you have dense breast tissue.
 If you discover that you have dense breasts, be sure to ask for a 3D mammogram or tomosynthesis which allows for better cancer detection in dense tissue than a 2D mammogram.

 4. How can imaging centers and screening facilities make it easier for patients to schedule appointments, understand their bill, and get the follow-up treatments they may need after an initial mammogram?

 Helpful strategies include offering multiple channels for patients to schedule appointments and pay their bill, including offering online options, plus phone and walk-ins.
 Reminder systems to assist in reduction of missed appointments are key.
-Streamline the check-in and check-out processes to minimize wait times which demonstrate respect for patient’s time.
+Streamline the check-in and check-out processes to minimize wait times which demonstrate respect for patients’ time.
 Developing a secure online patient portal where patients can access their test results, view appointment history, and communicate with their breast care team for follow-up is essential.

 5. What are some ways you think imaging centers/diagnostic departments can better engage with their patients?